 Can my child wear PPE to school?

-No. Official health advice clearly states that this is not required, and we do not believe it is appropriate for the school environment.
+Updated - Yes.
+Official health advice clearly states that this is not required, and we don't therefore recommend masks as such.

 Can I drop off and pick up my child from class?

 No. It is essential for us to restrict traffic on site to only those who are essential, and we are required to keep a detailed register of everyone who enters the school grounds (not just school buildings).
 Making 'exceptions' to this will quickly make this unmanageable, so we will be taking a blanket approach.

 If you are concerned about dropping your child at the gate, please contact a member of the Senior Leadership Team to discuss strategies for this (for brand new enrolments, we will make prior arrangements for class visits on an individual basis).

 If drop-off is a factor that legitimately needs to be managed, it can likely be done at the school gate just as effectively as it can be managed at the classroom door - staff will be on hand to help if needed, so we ask all children to drop/pick-up from outside the school gate.